 You are here

-Internal medicine doctors, internists, specialize in the study, diagnosis and treatment of non-surgical diseases in adult patients.
+Internal Medicine: Internal medicine doctors, also known as internists, specialize in the study, diagnosis and treatment of non-surgical diseases in adult patients.
 An internist is trained to diagnose and treat complex illnesses, as well as manage the prevention of illness.
-Some internists, geriatricians, specialize in the health-care needs of the elderly.
+Some internists, geriatricians, specialize in health-care needs of the elderly.

-Pediatricians specialize in the treatment of newborns, infants, children and adolescents.
+Pediatrics: Pediatricians specialize in the treatment of newborns, infants, children and adolescents.
 It is their role to plan and carry out a medical care program for children – from birth through adolescence.
-They provide preventive health care as well as care for acute and chronic illness.
+They provide preventive health care as well as care for acute and chronic illnesses.

 When appropriate, your primary care doctor may refer you to one of our specialists.